-The LLI Cincinnati Academic Year Program continues for 9th – 12th grades on Saturday, November 22, 2014 from 9am-2pm!
+The LLI Cincinnati Academic Year Program continues on Saturday, January 10 from 9:00 am – 2:00 pm!
 Join us at the University of Cincinnati College of Law.
+Lunch will be provided.

 The Law and Leadership Institute’s statewide collaboration with the legal and educational communities inspire and prepares students from underserved communities for post-secondary and professional success.
 The comprehensive four-year curriculum includes the study of law, analytical thinking, problem solving and writing as well as opportunities to develop leadership skills and professionalism both inside and outside of the classroom.

 - Length – LLI is year round for four years.

 - Depth – Students receive individualized feedback from various sources to constantly improve academic and leadership skills.
 Practice exams, pre-and post-tests and other diagnostic tools provide students with feedback regarding their respective strengths and weaknesses.

 - Unique Teaching Approaches – LLI uses methods developed over time to engage students who may have grown weary of traditional classroom teaching techniques.
 Students become more active and attentive as they participate in deliberative forums, debates, moot court, and mock trials.

 - Meaningful Internships – LLI students are exposed to professional work environments through internships where they work alongside lawyers on mock tasks and receive feedback designed to build skills.

 - Support – Teachers and lawyers who interact with LLI students stoke their respective career aspirations and reinforce their confidence.
 LLI meets with parents at specific events so they can begin to see their students as future professionals and reinforce their student’s development.

 - Community – LLI students interact regularly with a peer group that mutually reinforces high academic aspirations, self-confidence and discipline.